 Get Better Rates on Your Bills

-Truebill works by negotiating with retailers for a lower rate on your bills.
+Truebill is one of the best bill negotiation services and works by working with retailers to lower your bills.
 You simply enter your bill information or snap a photo and Truebill goes to work.

 The app doesn’t downgrade your services, but you receive either a better rate or a one-time credit applied to your account.